 At the centre of the Old Town is the historic square, Bourg de Four.
 This is the oldest square in Geneva and started life as a Roman forum and cattle market.
 It now offers a choice of lively cafés, art galleries and tourist shops.

 Just below the Old Town is the beautiful city park, Parc des Bastions.
 It is a large green space, with a tree-lined promenade.
 You can also find giant chess boards, a small playground and Geneva’s first botanical garden.

 At the heart of Bastions Park is the Reformation Wall.
-This giant monument is a tribute to the 4 key players in the Protestant reformation in the 1500s.
+This giant monument is a tribute to the four key characters in the Protestant reformation in the 1500s.

 Natural History Museum

-The permanent route is free.
-You can discover stuffed examples of the many species of birds, reptiles and amphibians and mammals living in Switzerland.
+Here you’ll find stuffed examples of the many species of birds, reptiles and amphibians and mammals living in Switzerland.
 Dinosaur-lovers should go up to the top floor, where you’ll find an interesting collection of dinosaur fossils.